Orckestra/orc-shared/README.md

 `children`: Children of the component will be rendered into the view port.

 Intended as the outermost visual component of an application, and handles the sidebar with the application selector and main menu, and the top bar with breadcrumb trail, user menu and help popup.

+### Checkbox

+Shows a pretty checkbox.
+The same props are accepted as for `<input type="checked" />` elements.
+Use `value` for whether the checkbox is checked or not, rather than `checked`.
+If no `id` is passed, one will be generated and used.

 ### DevPages